Emotional Intelligence, or, what is commonly referred to as EQ has been claimed to be the key to success in life!

 EQ and Development

-EI has been increasingly studied in samples of children and adolescents (Mayer, Roberts and Barsade, 2008).
+EI has been increasingly studied in samples of children and adolescents (Mayer et al., 2008).

 Higher levels of emotional regulation and emotion knowledge predicted social competence at ages three to four and then, later, in kindergarten.